 Where can I find information about water margin access and the authority responsible for any reserves I’m interested in?

-The Walking Access Mapping System (www.wams.org.nz) shows the location of most water margin reserved land.
-By switching on the ‘Administrative Boundaries’ information layer, the mapping system can also be used to determine the administering authority.
+The Commission's mapping system shows the location of most water margin reserved land.
 Questions about specific areas should be directed to the administering authority.
-Enquiries about water margin access can also be made to the Commission, preferably through the enquiry function provided by the Walking Access Mapping System.
+Enquiries about water margin access can also be made to the Commission through our usual channels.

-Is all water margin access shown in the Walking Access Commission’s Walking Access Mapping System?
+Is all water margin access shown in the Walking Access Commission’s mapping system?

 Public access to river beds